xtianhb/xtianhb.github.io/README.md

 ### Education

+- PhD Engineering Sciences (Not concluded) - [Instituto Balseiro](http://ib.edu.ar).
+Bariloche, Argentina.
+(2014-2016)
+Granted with a full scholarship, for scientific and engineering research.

 - Master of Engineering Sciences - [Instituto Balseiro](http://ib.edu.ar).
 Bariloche, Argentina.
 Granted with a full scholarship, for scientific and engineering education in posgraduate courses and research.